dimo414/ProfileGem/README.md

 ProfileGem includes a powerful cron deployment utility, allowing you to define jobs to be run per-gem, then configure which jobs should be included per machine, and generate crontabs dynamically.
 Jobs are defined in a `jobs.txt` file in each gem, see below for more details on creating these files.

 * `PGEM_JOBS=...`: Set this to a space-separated list of jobs ProfileGem is aware of to include these jobs in ProfileGem's generated crontab.
-* `pgem_cron_info`: Outputs information about ProfileGem's cronjobs, particularly the PATH variable to use, and the list of availible jobs to enable.
+* `pgem_cron_info`: Outputs information about ProfileGem's cronjobs, particularly the PATH variable it will use, and the list of availible jobs to enable.
 * `pgem_cron_out`: Writes a crontab to stdout for easy review.
 * `pgem_cron_user`: Writes the ProfileGem cron jobs to the user's crontab, essentially `pgem_cron_out | crontab`.
-* `pgem_cron_etc`: Writes the ProfileGem cron jobs to `/etc/cron.d/`, preserving the user's crontab.
+* `pgem_cron_etc`: Writes the ProfileGem cron jobs to `/etc/cron.d/`, preserving the udisabled, however any jobs included in `$PGEM_JOBS` are enabled in the current machine.
+This allows gens to define potentially complex jobs internally, letting individual machines/users easily enable the jobs they need.

+For example, suppose we define the following jobs:

+The `jobs.txt` files in all loaded gems are merged into one crontab file, configured to use the same path as the current environment.
+All jobs by default are disabled, however any jobs included in `$PGEM_JOBS` are enabled in the current machine.
+This allows gens to define potentially complex jobs internally, letting individual machines/users easily enable the jobs they need.
+The `jobs.txt` file can also contain regular cronjobs, preceeded by a '#', or comments, preceeded by a '##'.

+For example, suppose we define the following jobs:

+    real-data  |  0 0 * * *  |  loadData real
+    test-data  |  0 0 * * *  |  loadData test
+    build      |  0 1 * * *  |  make clean all

+On our developement machine, we might set the following:

+    PGEM_JOBS="test-data build"

+Which would enable the `test-data` and `build` jobs but leave the `real-data` job disabled, while a more powerful test machine could conversely be configured to build with real data via:

+    PGEM_JOBS="real-data build"

-### Creating A Gem
+## Creating A Gem

+A gem template is availible in `ProfileGem/template`, to create your own, simply copy it to a `.gem` directory, e.g. `cp -R template myscripts.gem` - from there you can easily drop in your desired behavior into the appropriate files and have it automatically loaded up.
+For more details on how to create a gem, particularly regarding how to ensure your gem interacts safely with other gems, see the README in the `template` directory, and the comments in the individual template files.

+* `base.conf.sh`: Holds default/base values for your gem
+* `environment.sh`: Configure the shell environment to use this gem; variables can be set and exported here
+* `aliases.sh`: Define shell aliases in this file
+* `functions.sh`: Define shell functions here, more powerful than alises, generally also availible to scripts
+* `commands.sh`: Commands and settings to be executed only when in an interactive shell
+* `jobs.txt`: Cronjobs to be loaded up and deployed by ProfileGem
+* 'scripts/`: Directory to be added to the path, can hold more complex/compartmentalized scripts that don't belong in `functions.sh`